nevalang/website/content/docs/tutorial/03/index.md

 A mechanism is needed to tell the compiler that a certain bodyless component, like Emitter, needs to be _linked_ with a specific runtime function in the runtime, let's suppose it is also called Emitter.
 How is this done?

 To solve this problem, the `#extern` directive was created.
 It literally tells the compiler, "look, this component has no implementation in the source code; it is implemented directly in the runtime."

+Going back to our `#bind(greeting)`

+When the runtime launches a native component, it can pass to it an initialization parameter - a message that can contain absolutely anything.
+The component can remember this message and use it later in its operation.
+Such a message is called a _configuration message_.

+`Emitter` is a component whose task is to send the same message to its output port in an infinite loop.
+Since it has no input ports, it has no way to get this message other than from its configuration.

+A curious reader might wonder why `Emitter` couldn't be given input ports.
+The reason is that we need a mechanism for sending static messages, that is, those declared as constants.
+These messages do not come from the output ports of other components but are declared in the source code.
+We need to refer the `Emitter` component to "look, here's the message to distribute to everyone".

+Finally, let's return to `#bind`.
+Note that if `#extern` applies to components, then `#bind` applies to nodes.
+Moreover, it applies only to those nodes instantiated from native components.
+This is precisely the way to tell the compiler "this runtime function needs to be launched with this configuration message".
+In `bind`, a _reference_ to a constant is passed, in this case, `greeting`.